 - Number of shares, likes, and comments per video

-- Percent of viewers who shared, liked or commented
+- Percentage of viewers who shared, liked or commented

 - Preferred device types and operating systems.

-- Source of view (platform video was seen on).
+- Source of view (the platform the video was seen on).

 Here are some practical tips: